JuliaData/DataFrames.jl/docs/src/man/basics.md

 In the next example we drop columns `"Age"`, `"Saving accounts"`, `"Checking account"`, `"Credit amount"`, and `"Purpose"`.
-Note that this time we use strings column selectors because some of the column names have spaces in them:
+Note that this time we use string column selectors because some of the column names have spaces in them:

 ```jldoctest dataframe